dcrankshaw/datascience-sp14/lab1/log-processing.md

 ### Navigating the file system

-If you've used the terminal on a Linux or UNIX system before, you're probably very familiar with `ls` and `cd`. `ls` has some great extended options, but accessing the results of `ls` programmatically can be difficult, and tasks like getting a
+If you've used the terminal on a Linux or UNIX system before, you're probably very familiar with `ls` and `cd`. `ls` has some great extended options, but accessing the results of `ls` programmatically can be difficult, and tasks like getting access to filenames recursively can be tricky.

 #### find